Interpretable Geometric Deep Learning via Learnable Randomness Injection: Introduction

 We note that one obstacle to studying interpretable GDL models is the lack of valid datasets that consist of both classification labels and scientifically meaningful patterns to verify the quality of interpretation.
 Therefore, another significant contribution of this work is to prepare four benchmark datasets grounded on real-world scientific applications to facilitate interpretable GDL research.
 These datasets cover important applications in HEP and biochemistry.
-We briefly illustrate these four datasets in Fig.~\ref{fig:datasets} and introduce them as follows. \begin{itemize} \item \texttt{\acts} is a particle tracking dataset in HEP that is used to reconstruct the properties, such as the kinematics of a charged particle given a set of position measurements from a tracking detector.
+We illustrate the four datasets in Fig.~\ref{fig:datasets} and briefly introduce them below.
+More detailed descriptions can be found in Appendix~\ref{appx:data}. \begin{itemize} \item \texttt{\acts} is a particle tracking dataset in HEP that is used to reconstruct the properties, such as the kinematics of a charged particle given a set of position measurements from a tracking detector.
 Tracking is an indispensable step in analyzing HEP experimental data as well as particle tracking used in medical applications such as proton therapy~\citep{schulte2004conceptual, thomson2013modern, ai2022common}. \emph{Our task} is formulated differently from traditional track reconstruction tasks: We predict the existence of a $z \rightarrow \mu\mu$ decay and use the set of points from the $\mu$'s to verify model interpretation, which can be used to reconstruct $\mu$ tracks. \texttt{\acts} also provides a controllable environment (e.g., magnetic field strength) to study fine-grained geometric patterns.

 \item \texttt{\taumu}, another application in HEP, is to detect a challenging signature of charged lepton flavor violating decays, i.e., the $\tau \rightarrow \mu\mu\mu$ decay, given simulated muon detector hits in proton-proton collisions.
 Such decays are greatly suppressed in the Standard Model (SM) of particle physics~\citep{oerter2006theory, Blackstone_2020}, therefore, any detection of them is a clear signal of new physics beyond the Standard Model~\citep{calibbi2018charged, atlas2020search}.
 Unfortunately, $\tau\rightarrow \mu\mu\mu$ contains particles of extremely low momentum, thus technologically impossible to trigger with traditional human-engineered algorithms.
 Hence, online detection with advanced models that explores the correlations between signal hits on top of background hits is required to capture such decays at the Large Hadron Collider. \emph{Our task} is to predict the existence of $\tau \rightarrow \mu\mu\mu$ and use the detector hits left by the $\mu$'s to verify model interpretation.